eslint/eslint/docs/rules/array-bracket-spacing.md

 * `"singleValue": true` requires one or more spaces or newlines inside brackets of array literals that contain a single element
 * `"objectsInArrays": true` requires one or more spaces or newlines between brackets of array literals and braces of their object literal elements `[ {` or `} ]`
 * `"arraysInArrays": true` requires one or more spaces or newlines between brackets of array literals and brackets of their array literal elements `[ [` or `] ]`
+* `"destructuringAssignments": true` requires one or more spaces or newlines between brackets of array destructuring assignments

 This rule has an object option for exceptions to the `"always"` option:

 * `"singleValue": false` disallows spaces inside brackets of array literals that contain a single element
 * `"objectsInArrays": false` disallows spaces between brackets of array literals and braces of their object literal elements `[{` or `}]`
 * `"arraysInArrays": false` disallows spaces between brackets of array literals and brackets of their array literal elements `[[` or `]]`
+* `"destructuringAssignments": false` disallows spaces between brackets of array destructuring assignments

 This rule has built-in exceptions: